Article

 2 May 2024 Read time: 3 min

 Picture this.
 You’ve got a budding business idea.
-You’ve had a spark of inspiration that you believe could be the next big thing.
-You also know that not all good ideas make good businesses, so before hitting go you want to evaluate whether your idea has the potential to evolve into a successful business.
-You’re not really sure who to talk to or how to do this.
+A spark of inspiration that you believe could be the next big thing.
+You also know that not all good ideas make good businesses, so before hitting go, make sure you know how to evaluate a potential business idea.
+Not sure who to talk to or how to do this?

 Don’t worry, we’ve got you!
-Here are five things to consider when determining the potential of your business idea.
-So have a read and find out whether your totally brilliant idea will, in fact, make a totally brilliant and viable business.
+Read on and find out whether your totally brilliant idea will, in fact, make a totally viable business.

 The foundation of any successful business lies in its ability to solve a problem or fulfil a need.
 Take a close look at your idea and assess whether it addresses a pain point or fills a gap in the market.
 Are there existing products or services that fail to meet the needs of consumers?
 Can your idea offer a better solution?
 Identifying and understanding the problem you’re solving is crucial in determining the potential of your business idea.